Release notes

 Solved: Translate algorithm description page

-When a visitor tried to view a translated version of an algorithm description, the page wasn't translated immediately.
-The translation only became visible after refreshing the page.
-This has now been fixed, so the user no longer needs to refresh the page.
+When a visitor wanted to view a translated version of an algorithm description, the page was not translated immediately.
+The translation was only visible after refreshing the page.
+This has now been resolved, so that the user no longer needs to refresh the page.

 New: Dashboard

-You can now view growth charts in the register via the 'Dashboard' menu option.
-Municipalities, water boards, provinces, and environmental services can now view maps showing who is already connected and who is already publishing.
+Via the 'Dashboard' menu option, you can now view growth charts in the register.
+For municipalities, water boards, provinces, and environmental services, maps are now available showing who is already connected and who is already publishing.

-A new page has been added to the colophon, called "Get started yourself."
-This page explains how to participate in the Algorithm Register.
+A new page has been added to the colophon, titled 'Get started'.
+This page explains how you can participate in the Algorithm Register.

 August 2024